Boardgame-Design/boardgame-design.github.io/community.md

 ## MSP GameDev Slack

 If you prefer Slack to Discord, the [MSPGameDev Slack](https://mspgamedev.slack.com/join/shared_invite/zt-4eeoc3mf-ygvIV_Rk~WxNtO6JquVVPw#/shared-invite/email) instance also has a `#board-games` channel.

+## Gray Duck Lodge

+A facebook group called [Gray Duck Lodge](https://www.facebook.com/groups/GreyDuckLodge/) exists for discussion on that platform.
+They do occasionally coordinate events.
+You must apply for membership there.

 ## Any we missed?